 What sort of questions need to be asked to assess the employee’s culture?

-The questions are not only centred around beliefs, values and team work but much more than that to know in depth about the potential candidates.
+The questions are not only centered around beliefs, values and team work but much more than that to know in depth about the potential candidates.

 1) What made you select this company to work and why?